-Students in the MORS PhD program are trained to become academics active in areas including judgement and decision making, status and power, diversity, innovation, negotiations and conflict resolution, nonverbal interaction, culture, social networks, or entrepreneurship.
-Students in the MORS PhD program are trained in one of two tracks: a micro track and a macro track.
+Students in the MORS PhD program are trained to become academics active in areas including judgment and decision making, status and power, diversity, innovation, negotiations and conflict resolution, nonverbal interaction, culture, social networks, or entrepreneurship.
+Students in the MORS PhD program are trained in one of two tracks: a micro track and a macro track..

 Training in the macro track focuses on the sociology of organizations and markets and students are trained to do research in areas including organizational culture, innovation, social networks, and entrepreneurship.
 Research by faculty and students in the macro track has a strong quantitative focus and uses computational social science to answer questions regarding organizational theory, innovation, social networks, culture, entrepreneurship, economic sociology, or the sociology of markets.
 Students with experience in statistical methods and/or computational data analyses are especially encouraged to apply.

 Micro track program

 Immediately upon entry into the program, all PhD students will be actively engaged in multiple research laboratories to learn research skills and to conduct their own research.
 The first two years of coursework in the micro track of the MORS PhD program include rigorous training in research design and methods, statistical analysis, organizational behavior, social and cognitive psychology.
 In addition to taking courses taught by MORS faculty, students will have the opportunity to take courses from Berkeley’s top-ranked Psychology Department and courses taught by Behavioral Marketing faculty.
 After the first two years of course work, students will work closely with their primary and secondary advisors to complete their dissertations.

 Macro track program